 Average Reviews:

-"Evil in Modern Thought" is a well-written and thought-provoking review of Western philosophy's struggles with the problem of Evil.
+(More customer reviews)"Evil in Modern Thought" is a well-written and thought-provoking review of Western philosophy's struggles with the problem of Evil.
 Susan Neiman views this problem "as the guiding force of modern thought."
 Recognizing the controversiality of her contention she sub-titles her book, "An Alternative History of Philosophy."
 Neiman takes us along on her philosophical journey into the writings of important 17-20th century Western thinkers.
 She groups these thinkers under chapter titles that neatly summarize their attempts at understanding evil.
 While presenting the salient features of their ideas, she asks them questions you'd want to ask yourself.

 Neiman states that what constitutes evil has changed - evil today stands for "absolute wrongdoing that leaves no room for account or expiation."
 The author asks: "How can human beings behave in ways that so thoroughly violate both reasonable and rational norms"?